April ’23

 Obviously, all those fossil fuels must be kept in the ground for another emergency.

-When the next oversize meteorite slams in to the earth, as they do from time to time, it is likely to bring on a sudden ice age.
+When the next oversize meteorite slams in to the earth, as they do from time to time, it is likely to bring on a sudden ice age, as is the norm on these auspicious occasions.
 Then we will need to burn our fossil fuel reserve, that we have guarded so preciously, just in case of such an eventuality, in order to keep us snug and warm.
 It’s a no brainer!

 Further reading…